Unfortunately, we are not able to provide an advice service about tax or tax credit issues.

 - Check with your service provider how much your call will cost – the majority of HMRC helplines are 0300 or 0345 numbers.

 - Think about a few words that best describe your question or query.
 This will help ensure you get through the speech recognition system and to the right person as quickly as possible.
+Have an alternative just in case the system does not pick up your first attempt.
+For example, ‘SMP’ or ‘Maternity pay’ is sufficient.
+There is no need to say, ‘I am calling to query my entitlement to statutory maternity pay’.

 - Have your National Insurance number, postcode and other key information you may need such as your Unique Taxpayer Reference (UTR) number if you are in Self Assessment, ready for the security check.

 - Have a pen and paper ready to make a note of the date and time of your call and important details such as what you need to do and by when and what HMRC have said they will do and when they will do it by.
+You may be offered a web address to jot down where you will find general guidance relating to your query.
+We know that people find this stage particularly annoying, particularly if they have already tried to look online, but there is no way to skip this stage.

 During the call: